-During the succeeding 4 days of Druk Path trekking, we climb above the tree-line and cross several passes.
-En route, we camp beside clear mountain lakes, visit yak herders encampments and enjoy splendid panoramas of the peaks on the border with Tibet, including Jitchu Drake and Gangkar Puensum.
-We visit the ever impressive Taktsang Monastery in the Paro Valley and to visit the Tashichho dzong at Thimpu.
+We climb over the tree-line and cross several passes during the next 4 days of Druk Path Trek.
+On the way, we camp alongside clear mountain lakes, visit yak herders camps and enjoy beautiful panoramic views of the peaks on the Tibetan border, including Jitchu Drake and Gangkar Puensum.
+We visit the ever-impressive Paro Valley Taktsang Monastery and visit the Thimpu Tashichho dzong.

-Upon your arrival in the Kathmandu airport after completing your custom formalities Visa, etc. pick up your luggage and look for our airport representative from Himalaya Discovery Adventures, who will display your name on the board at the arrival gate.
+Upon your arrival in the Kathmandu airport after completing your custom formalities Visa, etc. pick up your luggage and look for our airport representative from Himalaya Discovery, who will display your name on the board at the arrival gate.
 You will be greeted by our representative and transferred to the hotel by private tourist vehicle.
 Overnight at hotel in Kathmandu.

 Today is free for sightseeing in Kathmandu.
 You may wish to visit Durbar Square in the heart of the old city where the old Royal Palace, with its intricate woodcarving is located.
 The whole area is a maze of temples and images.
 Leading away from the square in all directions are narrow alleys, full of the most amazing variety of shops and stalls.
 Some of these landmarks are considered World Heritage Sites including the historic Bhaktapur Durbar Square, the famous ‘Monkey Temple’ Swayambhunath and Buddhists shrine Buddhanath which is one of the largest Stupas in the world.

 You will be met on arrival and transferred to the hotel.
 After lunch we visit the Paro Dzong and the National Museum, The evening ends with a walk through Paro’s main shopping district.
-Overnight at the hotel.
+Overnight at a hotel.

 We take a day excursion to Taktsang Monastery / Tiger’s Nest, the most spectacular monastery and probably the most photographed one in Bhutan.
 It is said that Guru Rinpoche arrived here on the back of a tigress and meditated at this monastery hence it is called “Tiger’s Nest”.
 The excursion to monastery’s view point takes about 5 hours for round trip.
 Lunch will be served at the cafeteria, followed by a short walk back.
 Evening at leisure.
-Overnight at the hotel.
+Overnight at a hotel.

 Today is a short trekking day; we begin above the National Museum, gradually ascending up to the camp.
 If the weather is clear Paro valley and the surrounding mountains can be seen.
 The campsite is near the old Jele Dzong which, we can visit in the evening.
-Altitude at Jele Dzong 3,436meters.
+Altitude at Jele Dzong 3,436meter.
 Overnight at tented camp.

 We begin with a one and half hour climb and then further ascend gradually through thick alpine forests and rhododendrons.
 There is fine views of snow capped peaks and you may hear some monal pheasants calling during the day.
 You may see yak herders around your campsite.
-Altitude at Jangchulakha 3,962meters.
+Altitude at Jangchulakha 3,962meter.
 Overnight at tented camp.

 The trail follows the ridge and on a clear day the views of the mountains and valley are beautiful.
 Our camp is close to Lake Jimilangtsho.
 This lake is known for its giant sized trout.
-Altitude at Jimilangtsho 3,880meters.
+Altitude at Jimilangtsho 3,880meter.
 Overnight at tented camp.

 The trail takes you through dwarf rhododendron trees and passes by the lake of Janetsho.
 Today you may come across some yak herder’s camp.
 We camp overnight close to Simkotra lake.
 Altitude at Simkotra 4,090meters.
 Overnight at tented camp.

 After the lake the trail is a gradual climb and if the weather permits you will have a majestic view of Mt.
 Gangker Phuensum the highest mountain in Bhutan and other mountain peaks.
 The trail slowly descends through junipers tress and finally descends down to Phajoding monastery from where Thimphu town is visible at the valley floor.
 The trek from Phajoding to Thimphu is downhill all the way, passing through a forested area mostly blue pine.
 With a leisurely pace, you can reach Thimphu in about 2 hours.
-Overnight at the hotel.
+Overnight at a hotel.

 Full day sightseeing of Thimphu valley.
 Visit to National Library, Traditional Medicine Institute, Arts & Crafts School, Textile and Folk Heritage Museum, National Memorial Chorten, Zilukha Nunnery, Traditional paper factory, Zilukha Nunnery, Takin mini Zoo, Handicrafts Emporium, local shops.
 Finally a visit to Tashichho dzong.
 Evening departure to Paro.
-Overnight at hotel.
+Overnight at a hotel.